Champagne

 • 2002: A vintage celebrated for its exceptional quality, with Champagnes that combine richness, complexity, and freshness.

-• 2008: This vintage produced Champagnes distinguished by their balance between acidity and maturity, as well as their aging potential.
+• 2008: This vintage produced Champagnes that stand out for their balance between acidity and ripeness, as well as their aging potential.

 • 2012: A vintage marked by favorable climatic conditions, producing aromatic and well-balanced Champagnes.

-• 2018: This vintage was hailed for its promising quality, with Champagnes that display a lovely freshness and a clear expression of terroir.
+• 2018: This vintage was praised for its promising quality, with Champagnes that display a lovely freshness and an expression of terroir.

 However, it is important to note that each vintage may have its own particularities depending on climatic conditions and winemaking practices.

-Order Your Grand Cru Champagnes and Vintage Champagnes Online
+Order Your Champagne Grand Crus and Vintage Champagnes Online

-Champagne is a mythical and unique region, home to numerous prestigious houses and exceptional growers.
-It is not always easy to navigate when choosing a Champagne or knowing when a Champagne has reached its peak, and this complexity is also the reason behind the Champenoise exception celebrated the world over.
+Champagne is a mythical and unique region, home to many renowned houses and exceptional growers.
+It is not always easy to navigate when choosing a Champagne or to know the peak drinking window of a Champagne, and this complexity is also the reason for the Champenois exception celebrated the world over.

-At Vins & Millésimes, we offer you the opportunity to purchase your Champagne from a wide selection, including wines in magnums and other formats, wines direct from estates or sourced from verified private cellars, wines in wooden cases, wines from older vintages, organic and/or biodynamic wines, wines ready to drink, or anniversary vintages as a wine gift… all always 100% in stock at the best price, and shipped within 48/72 hours.
+At Vins & Millésimes, we offer you the opportunity to purchase your Champagne from a wide selection, including wines in magnums and other formats, wines direct from estates or from verified private cellars, wines in wooden cases, wines from old vintages, organic and/or biodynamic wines, ready-to-drink wines, or anniversary vintages as a wine gift… all 100% in stock at the best price, and shipped within 48/72 hours.

-For over 15 years, Vins et Millésimes has been recognized by the specialist press for its carefully curated wine selection, its expert team, and customer satisfaction as reflected through verified customer reviews.
-Our wines come from trusted private cellars or direct allocations from the estates.
-Discover the 4 good reasons to trust us when purchasing your wines.
+For over 15 years, Vins et Millésimes has been recognized by the specialist press for its selection of fine wines, its expert team, and the satisfaction of its customers through verified customer reviews.
+Our wines come from trusted private cellars or direct allocations from estates.
+Discover the 4 good reasons to trust us for the purchase of your wines.

-Finally, if you have fine wines to sell, Vins & Millésimes commits to making you a firm offer at the best market conditions.
-To find out more about our cellar buyback terms, please consult our dedicated page or contact us directly.
+Finally, if you have fine wines to sell, Vins & Millésimes is committed to making you a firm offer at the best market conditions.
+To find out more about our cellar buyback terms, visit our dedicated page or contact us directly.

 WHAT THEY SAY ABOUT US